 - Heat heavy whipping cream and corn syrup in a small saucepan over medium heat.

 - Stir often until it just comes to a boil.
-Pour the hot cream over the chocolate, put lid on the food processor bowl, and let sit for 2-3 minutes.
+Pour the hot cream over the chocolate, put the lid on the food processor bowl, and let sit for 2-3 minutes.

 - Pulse for 5 seconds.